Content Creator Guide

 4.1 Explicit Visual Content

-See Section 7 (Image Rules) for the complete breakdown of what is and isn’t allowed in cover images vs hidden images.
+See Section 7 (Image Rules) for the complete breakdown of what is and is not allowed in cover images vs hidden images.
 The following are prohibited in ALL images regardless of visibility:

 4.2 Violent & Graphic Content